Lab-Brat/labbrat.net/content/blog/gsoc2023/final_report.md

 * mobile app upcoming [features](https://github.com/Lab-Brat/gentoo_update_flutter)

 ## Final Thoughts
-These 12 weeks felt like a hackthon, where I had to learn new technologies very quickly and create something that works very fast.
+These 12 weeks felt like a hackathon, where I had to learn new technologies very quickly and create something that works very fast.
 I faced many challenges and acquired a range of new skills.